What is Quality Management?

 Analytics-enabled refers to the integration of AI-driven automation and analytics tools within the QM solution.
 It moves quality beyond the specific agent and transaction and starts to build a comprehensive quality program that connects with key business issues.
 With analytics-fueled QM, companies have full insight into their interactions, enabling them to evaluate 100% of their contacts.
 Evaluating all interactions, regardless of channel, streamlines the quality process and ensures it is representative and fair for agents.

 Desktop monitoring is primarily used to understand agent effectiveness and drive agent productivity by determining which resources agents use and which of their activities are productive vs. unproductive.
 Each agent’s desktop activity is monitored through an application that resides on the device.
-The desktop monitoring and analytics tool compiles a list of every application, URL, etc. the agent accesses during the day and tags it as “approved” or “unapproved,” based on preset standards.
 When combined with other metrics that gauge agent effectiveness—such as average quality evaluation score, the number of positive sentiment calls received, agent adherence rates, etc.—desktop monitoring and analytics provides a powerful new dimension on QM.

 Desktop monitoring can include real-time monitoring of both the audio and screen activity of an agent.
 For example, a supervisor might decide to monitor a newer agent while they’re on a call to see if their new-hire training is effective, and that the agent is following processes and adhering to scripts.
 A manager might also live-monitor an agent that’s struggling with an irate caller and provide real-time coaching and training.